ScriabinOp8No12/Go-puzzles-website/README.md

 ### Puzzles (Endpoints for public puzzles, which are separated from the user's puzzles created from the user's SGFs)

 - `GET /api/puzzles`: Get all public puzzles with optional query parameters for rank and category filters.
-- `PATCH /api/puzzles/:puzzle_id`: Edit the description, category, and other info of the public puzzle (requires priviledges / reputation)
+- `PUT /api/puzzles/:puzzle_id`: Edit the description, category, and other info of the public puzzle (requires priviledges / reputation)
 - `DELETE /api/puzzles/:puzzle_id`: Delete a public puzzle (Must be admin)

 ### Users (Endpoints of user specific info.
 Includes the user's completed puzzles and account information like user's rank, count of solved puzzles by category)